diogoaurelio/schedoscopeWiki/Setting-up-a-Schedoscope-Project.md

 Schedoscope is an internal Scala DSL for specifying views (Hive table partitions), their structure and dependencies, as well as the transformation logic required compute views from other views.
 As a consequence, setting up a Schedoscope project means setting up a Scala project that uses Schedoscope as a library.

 For this purpose, we provide a Maven POM template in this section.
 It is of course possible to use other build tools such as SBT or Ant/Ivy.
-You are also encouraged to look at the POM of the tutorial.
-The template sets up mixed compilation of Scala and Java code.
+You are also encouraged to look at the [POM of the tutorial](https://github.com/ottogroup/schedoscope/blob/master/schedoscope-tutorial/pom.xml), which is set up for mixed compilation of Java and Scala.

 For running Schedoscope, the template utilizes the exec Maven plugin which assembles a classpath from the Maven dependencies and launches the Schedoscope REST service right out of the project folder.